aa21/csv-command-line-column-extractor/README.md

 This script came about because I have hundreds of irregularly structured csv files and I need to extract just the postal code data from all of them.
 With this script I don't need to fire up Excel for each file.
 I can sample just the first few rows and columns (or more) and quickly dump the column I need to another file.

 There are two modes: Sampler mode and Regular mode.
-Sample mode is used to quickly see what data is in each column.
+Sample mode is used to quickly get a sense of the file's structure and locate the column I'm looking for.
 Regular mode is used for printing specific column's data to screen or to write that column's data to a file.

   1. <b>Regular Mode</b>